 Wolf Definition Wolf Definition 1

 Wolf (noun) — a big wild carnivorous mammal that is grey or brown in color, has sharp teeth and has a bushy tail.
-Wolves are hunters that live and hunt in packs, are skilled hunters and are mostly located in forests, tundra and grasslands in Europe, Asia and North America.
+Wolves are hunters that live and hunt in packs.

 Part of speech: